 Following on the heels of these successes, and still living in Massachusetts at the time, Becki began commuting to New York City for auditions and workshops in an effort to expand her scope of potential work opportunities.
 Although she started to make some headway in New York, it was not long after she opened herself up to the possibilities outside of her comfort zone that a serendipitous opportunity arose for her to attend the American Film Market in Santa Monica.
 It was during this trip to AFM that she also met with, and was then offered representation from, the Entertainment Lab in Los Angeles.
 Thus, in January of 2015, Becki decided to make the leap from the East Coast to the West Coast, and she has never looked back.

 During Becki's first year in LA she studied at the renowned Second City in Hollywood, where she graduated from their improv program, and she was accepted into the Moving Picture Institute's film program, where her script "Time To Go" was a finalist in their pitch competition.
-She also appeared in a commercial for Just Dance, the short film "Noise," which screened at Warner Bros.
+She also appeared in a commercial for Just Dance, the film "Noise," which screened at Warner Bros.
 Studios, and the web series "Ladies Keepin' It Real."
 In her second year in LA, she continued to hone her craft by taking audition technique with Wendy Davis, Lilach Mendelovich, and Alex D'Lerma.
-Soon after that, she started booking roles in major TV shows, such as "This Is Us," (episode directed by Helen Hunt,) "Speechless," (acting opposite Minnie Driver,) "The Young and the Restless," "Pretty Little Liars," "GLOW," "The Fosters," and "Pure Genius."
-Now in her third year in LA, Becki has recently worked on the hit sitcom "Fresh Off the Boat," the new show "I'm Sorry," and a music video with Lorde.
-Having acted in a total of nine TV shows to date, she was able to join the esteemed Television Academy.
+Soon after that, she started booking roles in major TV shows, such as the acclaimed "This Is Us" (directed by Helen Hunt),"Speechless" (acting opposite Minnie Driver), "The Young and the Restless," "Pretty Little Liars," "GLOW," "The Fosters," and "Pure Genius."
+Now in her third year in LA, Becki has recently worked on the hit shows "Fresh Off the Boat," "Jane the Virgin" (acting opposite Gina Rodriguez), "How to Get Away with Murder" (with Viola Davis), "Shameless" (directed by Emmy Rossum), and "Life in Pieces"; the new shows "I'm Sorry" and "Unsolved" (directed by Anthony Hemingway), "Goliath" (with Billy Bob Thornton); and the music video "Green Light" with Lorde.
+Having acted in a total of fifteen TV shows to date, she was able to join the esteemed Television Academy.
 Becki is still happily represented by the Entertainment Lab and has added Across the Board Talent Agency to her team of representatives.
-She looks forward to continuing to impact audiences through storytelling and to having many more extraordinary experiences throughout her journey.
+She looks forward to continuing to inspire audiences through storytelling and to having many more extraordinary experiences throughout her journey.